Artist

 Adriano Assanti (drums)

-Always strongly influenced by british hard rock, and particularly devoted to Led Zeppelin, they managed to record an album at Olympic studios in London in 1973, but with no contracts it was never released until the recent Akarma issue in 2001.
+Always strongly influenced by British hard rock, and particularly devoted to Led Zeppelin, they were the first Italian group that managed to record an album at Olympic Studios in London in 1973, but with no contracts it was never released until the Akarma issue in 2001.
 They had also recorded an earlier demo at RCA studios and three tracks from the rare acetate are included on a bonus EP coming with the Akarma album.

 The band disbanded not long after the London recordings, with bassist Petrone rejoining old cohort Lino Vairetti in the Suddance-era Osanna (and still playing with them in their 2002 CD) and Toni Di Mauro living in Sweden as some former Balletto Di Bronzo members.